Myrddin714/UwU_System/README.md

 ## Requirements

 * VRCFury is required for this package to work.
 Refer to the [VRCFury Website](https://vrcfury.com/download) for instructions on adding it to your project.
-* The 'Output Prefix' field is required and must be unique per avatar.
+* The `Output Prefix` field is required and must be unique per avatar.
 If duplicates are found only one will be built.

 ## ✏️ Working on Your Package